JoudMawad/Ignite/README.md

 - Visualize caloric trends through interactive charts.
 - Sync with Apple Health via HealthKit to import data such as weight, steps, and calories burned.
 - Manage a comprehensive, user-editable food database with offline persistence through Core Data.

-The focus is on delivering a seamless, user-friendly experience that supports healthy lifestyle management.

 ## Features